-Visit the Monroe County History Center Research Library on Facebook and Wordpress.
+Visit the Monroe County History Center Research Library blog for more news and information!

 The Library focuses on genealogy, county government history, local geography, communities of Monroe County, local businesses and organizations, cemeteries, churches, oral history, and architectural history.
-The Library also houses original county documents including: land records, marriage records, probate records, commissioner's records, and civil court records.
+The Library also houses original county documents including: land records, marriage records, probate records, commissioner’s records, and court records from 1818-mid 1950s.

 If you’d like to search indexes to the Library’s resources before arriving, select indexes are listed here.

-If you would like to make a monetary donation to the Research Library, please contact email@example.com or use the History Center's donation page.
-Please specify that you wish your donation to go to the library.
-Your donations allow the library to acquire new resources, purchase preservation supplies, and even renovate its space.
+If you would like to make a monetary donation to the Research Library, please contact email@example.com or 812-332-2717 Ext: 4.
+You may also submit a donation through mail.
+Please specify that you would like your donation to go to the Research Library.
+Your donations allow the library to acquire new resources, purchase preservation supplies, and even improve its space.